The Cairngorms Up-Close: Gallery

 Where and when encountered: Grantown-on-Spey on 10 August 2023

-About: Bugs of this species have a strong association with heather and can be found up and down the length of Great Britain.
+About: Groundbugs of this species have a strong association with heather and can be found up and down the length of Great Britain.

-Date range for adult records: 3 May to 10 August
+Date range for live (non-diapausing) adult records: 3 May to 10 August (100 days)

 Stygnocoris sabulosus